PeaceCorps/Volunteerism-Toolkit/_posts/2015-02-05-defining-volunteerism.md

 layout: blog
 ---

-We frequently use the following terms interchangeably when discussing service.
+We would frequently use the following terms interchangeably when discussing service.
 Let's clarify with brief distinctions between each of the following:

 - Advocacy- the Peace Corps data definition sheet describes advocacy as the process or act of supporting a cause.
 Ad-Voc-Acy means giving voice.
 See also the [Peace Corp's Advocacy Training Package](http://inside.peacecorps.gov/index.cfm?viewDocument&document_id=51289&filetype=htm).